Kulin-kapetan

+Life

 His name was Mehmed, but he was known as Kulin-kapetan.
 He belonged to the Kulenović family of Kulen-Vakuf, specifically a branch engaged in tax farming (haraç), thus were called haračlije ("haraç-takers").
 The Kulenović were among the "captain families" that were part of the elite of Ottoman Bosnian society.
 He is mentioned as a captain of the Ostrovica Castle in 1792, serving until his death in August 1806.
 He succeeded Ostrovica captain Hadži Ibrahim-beg of the Kulenović family (s.
 1783–92).
 The Stara Ostrovica captaincy was established in the 1699–1718 period.

 The Ottoman sultan ordered the Viziers of Bosnia in 1805 to muster armies to attack Serbia, and they crossed the Drina and attacked Valjevo and Šabac in late January 1806.
 The Serb rebels managed to stop the incursion in Mačva by Mehmed-kapetan Vidajić, defeated Hasan-paša Srebrenički in February and rebel leader Karađorđe's troops burnt down several towns and villages in the Podrinje area by March 1806.
 Serb commanders Stojan Čupić and Janko Katić destroyed Mehmed-kapetan Vidajić at Zvornik, but the Ottoman Bosnian troops quickly reassembled and stopped Serb expansion on the Bosnian side of the Drina.

 Ottoman troops were decisively defeated at the Battle of Mišar in August 1806 by Serb troops led by priest Luka Lazarević.
 Kulin-kapetan commanded the left wing of the Ottoman troops in the battle.
 Karađorđe had ordered Lazarević to hide in the woods with cavalry, and on the sound of his cannon, charge into the rear of the Ottoman troops.
 In the midst of battle, Lazarević challenged Kulin-kapetan to a duel, who was tricked and shot in a pre-set ambush by Lazarević's associates.
 Among the Ottoman fallen in the battle, several were notable Bosnian nobility, including Kulin-kapetan and Mehmed-kapetan Vidajić and his two sons.
 Kreševljaković dates Kulin-kapetan's death to 13 August 1806.
 Also, Ali-paša Vidajić was captured along with four other pashas, all of which were quickly exchanged.
 Among the loot Jovan Tomić Belov collected at Mišar were several pistols of Kulin-kapetan.

 The body of Kulin-kapetan was transferred to Bosnia and buried in the courtyard of the mosque in Janja, where his türbe is still located.
 He was succeeded as Ostrovica captain by Ahmed-beg Kulenović.